 We meet at 6pm on the 4th Thursday of each month at DeTour Village Hall.

 If you're interested in learning more about our committee, of you're interested in joining us, please call Susie Baker at 269-501-5160.

 Parks & Recreation

-Located one block off our main street, the Pavilion is home to many of our community celebrations.
+Located one block off our main street, Veterans Park is home to many of our community celebrations.
 A large covered pavilion with picnic tables, kitchen facility, and stage, it's great for family gatherings, impromptu celebrations and just plain hanging out.
-The pavilion boasts a basketball hoop, playground, and large open area for games.
+Veterans Park boasts a basketball hoop, adjoining playground, and large open area for games.
 We are in the midst of a multi-phase project to add a Veterans Circle, Pickleball Courts, Restroom(s) and update our basketball court.
 We will also be adding a Veterans Tribute Wall dedicated to local men and women who gave of themselves to our country.

 If you'd like to reserve the pavilion for a planned event please contact Village Hall at 906-297-5471.

 What a gem this park this is.
 Situated along the St Mary's River on the south end of town (on Ontario St), the Botanical Gardens provide visitors quiet peaceful walking paths through several individually designed and maintained memorial garden spaces.
 Benches along the beach offer freighter viewing while resting.

 Relax at One of Our Parks

 Bring the family and all your friends for a day of fun ... spring, summer, and fall alike.
 Located just south of town on M-134, Malette Park offers families a great picnic, swimming, fishing, and boating spot on the St Mary's River.
 With tables and grills, and plenty of shade, you can relax all day.
 A public launch within walking distance of this park allows all around fun.
 Also a great spot for kayaking and freighter watching.